-16.12 Statistical Reporting
+16.7 Statistical Reporting

-Member Federations shall continuously report to the IWF Anti-Doping Administrator or its delegate the results of all Doping Controls within their juris-diction sorted by Athlete and identifying each date on which the Athlete was tested, the entity conducting the test, and whether the test was In-Competition or Out-of-Competition.
+Member Federations shall continuously report to the IWF Anti-Doping Administrator or its delegate the results of all Doping Controls within their jurisdiction sorted by Athlete and identifying each date on which the Athlete was tested, the entity conducting the test, and whether the test was In-Competition or Out-of-Competition.

-- 16.13 IWF may periodically publish Testing data received from Member Federations as well as comparable data from Testing under IWF's jurisdiction.
-IWF shall publish annually a general statistical report of its Doping Control activities during the calendar year with a copy provided to WADA. - 16.14 The Member Federations are obliged to communicate to IWF in writing a full and accurate list of the Athletes in their current National Team before the beginning of each Calendar year and also upon request of the IWF.
-Any change in the National Team during the year must be communicated promptly and without any request to the IWF in writing.
+- 16.8 IWF may periodically publish Testing data received from Member Federations as well as comparable data from Testing under IWF's jurisdiction.
+IWF shall publish annually a general statistical report of its Doping Control activities during the calendar year with a copy provided to WADA. - 16.9 The Member Federations are obliged to inform IWF in writing about their current national team before the beginning of each year and upon request or the IWF.
+All the changes in the team must be communicated without any request to the IWF.